lrberge/sircon/README.md

 The history is project specific.
 To find the location of the history, type `%path_history` (this is a special command, see the dedicated section).
 Just press up/down to navigate the history.

 Start a command with `@` to navigate the history with the help of the autocomplete.
 Pressing `@` then TAB gives you the list of all previous entries.
 Simply start typing to refine the search.

+Several histories co-exist, but live in different houses.
+For example, when you run `browser()` from within a function, sircon creates an history specific to this function.
+Hence the commands from within this function will not mess your main history for the main commands.
+And when you return to the function that has been `browser()`'ed, you recover its previous history.

 ## Options